michaeldong1/ZOONOMIA/README.md

 For the list of programs to install or inputs to provide, check the submit scripts for the README.

-## hg38_run
+## UppmaxSlurm_version

-Includes the pipelines used for processing the data for the zoonomia paper on human.
+Includes the pipelines used for processing the data for the zoonomia paper.
 Please check the parameters in the submits before running.

 ### hal2maf_241MAMMALS